Edinburgh-Genome-Foundry/Flametree/README.rst

    :target: https://travis-ci.org/Edinburgh-Genome-Foundry/Flametree
    :alt: Travis CI build status

-Flametree is a Python library to simplify file operations on disk file systems, as well as zip archives and in-memory "virtual" zip files.
+Flametree is a Python library providing a simple syntax for handling file trees (no boilerplate, no ``os.path.join``, ``os.listdir`` etc.), which works the same way for different file systems.
+Write a Flametree program to read/write disk folders, and your code will also be able to read/write zip archives and in-memory archives - which is particularly useful on web servers.

-Here is how to use Flametree to read a file ``texts/poems/the_raven.txt``, replace all occurences of the word "raven" by "seagull" in the text, and write the result to a new file ``the_seagull.txt`` in the same folder:
+As an illustration, here is how to use Flametree to read a file ``texts/poems/the_raven.txt``, replace all occurences of the word "raven" by "seagull" in the text, and write the result to a new file ``the_seagull.txt`` in the same folder: